ArtisRu/gr-chat_modem/README.md

  sudo make install
  sudo ldconfig
 ```
 Some examples are included in /examples folder.
+In examples I use 7bit Barker code for packet sync and GMSK modulation.
 Main applications are SDR_tx.grc and SDR_rx.grc.
 Sometimes SDR_rx will not sync properly and output random chars, if that's the case both sdr_tx and sdr_rx should be restarted.

 ![Example](/docs/example.png)